Steady-state simulation of reflected Brownian motion and related stochastic networks: Introduction

 Then we turn to RBM.
 A problem that arises, in addition to the discretization error given the continuous nature of Brownian motion, is the fact that in dimensions higher than one (as in our setting) RBM never reaches the origin.
-Nevertheless, it will be arbitrarily close to the origin and we shall certainly leverage off this property to obtain simulation that is guaranteed to be $\epsilon$-close to a genuine steady-state sample.
-Now, in order to deal with the discretization error we use wavelet-based techniques.
-We take advantage of a well-known wavelet construction of Brownian motion, see \citet{Steele_2001}.
+Nevertheless, it will be arbitrarily close to the origin, and we shall certainly leverage off this property to obtain simulation that is guaranteed to be $\varepsilon$-close to a genuine steady-state sample.
+Now in order to deal with the discretization error we use wavelet-based techniques.
+We take advantage of a well-known wavelet construction of Brownian motion; see \citet{Steele2001}.

-\textit{Instead of simply simulating Brownian motion using the wavelets, which is the standard practice, we simulate the wavelet coefficients jointly with suitably defined stopping times.
-Consequently, we are able to guarantee that our wavelet approximation is $\epsilon$-close (note that $\epsilon$ is deterministic and defined by the user) in the uniform metric to Brownian motion in any compact time interval (see Section \ref{SubWave}). }
+Instead of simply simulating Brownian motion using the wavelets, which is the standard practice, we simulate the wavelet coefficients jointly with suitably defined random times.
+Consequently, we are able to guarantee with probability one that our wavelet approximation is $\varepsilon $-close in the uniform metric to Brownian motion in any compact time interval (note that $\varepsilon$ is deterministic and defined by the user; see Section~\ref {SubWave}).